esnet/iperf/RELNOTES.md

     * A division by zero error has been avoided (PR #2002).

+    * The security posture of the `iperf3.service` file has been improved considerably by updating a number of settings (PR
+      #1855).
+Note that this file is neither installed nor activated
+      by default.

 * Notable developer-visible changes

     * iperf3 finally performs `ldconfig` as a part of `make install`